cofundable/cofundable-api/README.md

 - [Global install on Windows](https://python-poetry.org/docs/#windows-powershell-install-instructions)
 - Local install inside a virtual environment using `pip` **NOTE:** This is not recommended because of potential package conflicts:
   - Create a virtual environment: `python -m venv env`
-  - Acvitate the virtual environment. **NOTE:** This virtual environment must be active any time you are working with this project:
+  - Activate the virtual environment. **NOTE:** This virtual environment must be active any time you are working with this project:
     - Mac/Linux: `source env/bin/activate`
     - Windows: `env\Scripts\activate`
   - Install poetry: `pip install poetry`

 ### Installation

-1. [Clone the repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) on your local machine: `git clone https://github.com/widal001/python-boilerplate.git`
+1. [Clone the repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) on your local machine: `git clone https://github.com/cofundable/cofundable-api.git`
-1. Change directory into the cloned project: `cd python-boilerplate`
+1. Change directory into the cloned project: `cd cofundable-api`
 1. Install the package: `poetry install`
 1. Install `pre-commit` to autoformat your code: `poetry run pre-commit install`
 1. Execute all tests: `poetry run tox`